abdenlab/jointly-hic/README.md

 Whether it's fixing bugs, adding new features, or improving documentation, your contributions are highly valued.

 ## License
-This project is licensed under the BSD License.
+This project is licensed under the GNU GPL (version 3).
 See the [LICENSE](LICENSE) file for details.

 ---